simonvicary/metrics-accelerator/README.md

 - **Anypoint Monitoring**: Requires Titanium subscription, dashboard is not provided
 - **Embedded dashboard**: Including an out of the box basic embedded dashboard accessed by running the application offering an UI with a number of metrics obtained
 - **Tableau**: (Not available yet)
+- **SFDC**: The Salesforce Loader will load data into **Einstein Analytics** via the Salesforce Analytics connector.
+This contains the same summarised data as the CSV Loader but allows Salesforce customers to create quick and impacting Anypoint Platform metrics dashboards within their existing Salesforce Systems (assuming they have Analytics Studio licenses).

 ## Available Metrics